Cicko/cicko/README.md

 - 🔭 I’m currently working..
   - As Software Engineer at IBM - (TypeScript, React, Java)
   - On a Broker platform with a multidisciplinary team, leading 5 developers around the globe
-  - On a Social Network for Classical Pianists (temporarly delayed)
+  - On a Social Network/Educational platform for Musicians
   - On some Tools for musicians (PWAs)

 - 🌱 I’m currently learning